 We have five full-time employees consisting of our Chief Executive Officer, our President, our Chief Science Officer, our Chief Financial Officer, and an executive assistant.
 Exosome has three additional full-time employees, consisting of its Chief Science Officer, its Clinical Research Director, and a research scientist.
-We utilize, whenever appropriate, consultants in order to conserve cash and resources.
+We utilize consultants, whenever appropriate, in order to conserve cash and resources.